j4w8n/supakit/README.md

 ## Further Reading and Options

 ### Create your own Supabase clients
-By default, Supakit creates a Supabase browser client for you.
+By default, Supakit creates a browser client for you.
 However, if you need to use additional client options, then you can provide your own client.
 Be sure to pass it in as the first parameter to `supabaseAuthStateChange()`.
-And unless you're providing your own storage, you'll need to use Supakit's storage.
+And unless you're providing your own storage, you'll still need to use Supakit's `CookieStorage`.

 ```ts
 /* some client-side file, for example src/lib/client.ts */